dusk-network/rusk/contracts/docs/transfer.md

 #### `push_note(u64, Note) -> Note`

-Inserts a `note` at the next position in merkle tree, with the given `block_height` attached.
-A sequence of calls to be function must be succeeded by a call to [`update_root`] to update the root of the merkle tree.
+Inserts a `note` at the next position in Merkle tree, with the given `block_height` attached.
+A sequence of calls to be function must be succeeded by a call to [`update_root`] to update the root of the Merkle tree.
 The caller is responsible for ensuring that block height remains monotonically increasing in the tree.

 This function is primarily intended for inserting notes into the tree at genesis.